Y0Coss/docs-fork/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 > [!tabs]
 > **Exchange and Email Pro**
 >> - `WaitingRecord`: The DNS records are pending configuration or being validated in the DNS zone.
 A regular automatic check is carried out to see if the DNS record is present and correctly entered.
 Depending on your solution, follow **step 5** in the section “[API - Full DKIM configuration](#firststep)” to configure the DNS zone correctly for the domain name concerned.
 >> - `ready`: DNS records are present in the zone.
 DKIM can now be enabled.
-Simply activate the selector by going to the section [API - Enable or change a DKIM selector](#enable-switch).
+Simply activate the selector by going to the section [API - Activate or change a DKIM selector](#enable-switch).
 >> - `deleting`: DKIM configuration is being deleted.
 Once you have deleted it, you will need to follow the section “[API - Full DKIM configuration](#firststep)”.
 >> - `disabling`: DKIM is being disabled.
 Once you have done this, you can activate the selector by going to [API - Activate or change a DKIM selector](#enable-switch).
 >> - `todo`: The task has been initialised, it must be launched.
 After 24 hours, if your selector is still in this state, please open a [support ticket](https://help.ovhcloud.com/csm?id=csm_get_help), specifying the number of the selector concerned.